pointrlabs/maplibre-gl-native/QMAPRENDERER_PROJECT.md

 This document tracks the conversion of the map-renderer target from platform-specific OpenGL to Qt OpenGL facilities, enabling it to depend solely on qmaplibregl.

-## ✅ CURRENT STATUS: CORE RENDERING PIPELINE COMPLETE
+## ✅ PROJECT COMPLETE

-**Major milestone achieved**: Qt-based map-renderer successfully renders map content with working OpenGL pipeline and proper style rendering.
+**Status**: Successfully completed Qt-based map-renderer with full vector tile rendering support.

-**CURRENT FOCUS**: Vector tile data loading - background style renders correctly but vector features (floor plans, geometry) not yet appearing.
+The Qt-based map-renderer now produces identical output to the original implementation, with all vector tile data loading and rendering correctly.

 ---